 What's happened

-The Biden administration, along with governors from 13 states, is urging PJM, the nation's largest power grid operator, to hold a new auction allowing tech companies to fund and bid on 15-year contracts for new power plants.
-This aims to address rising energy costs and reliance on data centers, with a focus on increasing supply and stabilizing prices.
+The US government and northeastern governors are urging PJM, the largest power grid operator, to hold a new auction allowing tech companies to fund new power plants.
+This aims to address rising energy costs driven by data centers and aging infrastructure, with potential to add $15 billion in capacity.

 What's behind the headline?